Who can borrow?

 Provided the item has not been reserved by another reader, a loan may be renewed two times.
-Books can be renewed online upon receiving the reminder email, by telephone, emailing firstname.lastname@example.org, or in person at the library.
+Books can be renewed online upon receiving the reminder email, by telephone, or emailing firstname.lastname@example.org.

-Once you have identified a book that you would like to borrow, please contact Knowledge Services on 0207 417 4406 or email us.
+Once you have identified a book that you would like to borrow, please contact Knowledge Services via the request form on our website, call +44(0)207 417 4406 or email us.

 Requesting a postal loan

 Postal loans of non-reference books are available to members located throughout the EU/EEA who are unable to access the CII offices.
 Members are responsible for all mailing costs, including insurance for books priced over £100.

 Postage can be purchased online from Royal Mail or ParcelForce.
 Once you have purchased the postage label, email this to email@example.com.
 Include your PIN in the email.
 If you are unsure of the weight and value of the books or the parcel size we can advise on this.

 Postal loans will be issued when we receive the postage label.